-In an exclusive interview with Industry Outlook Magazine, Deepak Patil, COO of Legrand India, offers feasible solutions for manufacturers to tailor their offerings to the demands of the consumer.
+In an exclusive interview with Industry Outlook Magazine, Deepak Patil, COO of Group Legrand India, offers feasible solutions for manufacturers to tailor their offerings to the demands of the consumer.
 He also offers pointers on how output from existing data can be maximized by leveraging AI and IoT technologies.
 He has over 24 years of experience in Manufacturing Operations Management and has executed numerous mega projects successfully.

 How is the adoption of Lean Six Sigma methodologies influencing leadership strategies across the manufacturing sector, and what trends are emerging in their implementation across diverse industrial sites?